 1) Norovirus cannot be treated with antibiotics.
 This is because antibiotics work to fight bacteria and not viruses.

 2) Vomiting and diarrhoea causes your body to lose water and salts, which can lead to dehydration, so it is important to drink plenty of fluids to prevent this.
 Elderly individuals, young children and those with weakened immune systems are more likely to develop more severe symptoms which last longer and are therefore most at risk of becoming dehydrated and needing treatment.

 3) Follow the 48 hour rule and stay at home.
 Do not return to work or send children to school until 48 hours after the symptoms have stopped and do not visit your GP or hospital while symptomatic.
 If you are concerned, talk to your GP by phone, contact NHS 111 or visit the NHS UK norovirus webpage.

-- If you are ill, avoid cooking and helping prepare meals for others until 48 hours after symptoms have stopped, as norovirus can be spread through food contaminated by the virus when food is handled by symptomatic people/infected individuals contaminated food.
+4) Avoid cooking and helping prepare meals for others until 48 hours after symptoms have stopped, as norovirus can be spread through contaminated food when it is handled by people shedding norovirus.

-- Wash any contaminated clothing or bedding using detergent and at 60°C, and if possible wear disposable gloves to handle contaminated items.
+5) Wash any contaminated clothing or bedding using detergent and at 60°C, and if possible, wear disposable gloves to handle contaminated items.

-Whilst norovirus spreads easily, catching it is not inevitable.
-With the appropriate precautions it is possible to remain healthy whilst people at work or at home are ill.
-Practicing good hygiene and avoiding contact with others while infectious are at the core of protecting yourself and others from the spread of the virus.
+Whilst norovirus spreads easily, taking the precautions listed above can dramatically reduce your risk of catching it this winter.
+Practicing good hygiene and avoiding contact with others while infections are at the core of protecting yourself and others from the spread of the virus.